-Students who have been academically suspended may petition for readmission after one semester by completing the satisfactory academic progress appeal documents in which they articulate both insight into the factors that led to the poor performance and a realistic plan to improve academic performance and return to good academic standing.
-To be considered for readmission from academic suspension, students must demonstrate readiness to return and improved commitment to academic success.
-The academic appeal to return will only be considered if the student is in good standing with the Thomas University community (including but not limited to community standards, Student Account Services, etc.).
-If the student's appeal is approved, upon return the student will be placed on academic probation.
+Students who have been academically suspended may return after one semester (Fall or Spring).
+Returning students must collaborate with their advisor to complete an action plan to improve academic performance and return to good academic standing.
+Students will only be permitted to return if they are in good standing with the Thomas University community (including but not limited to community standards, Student Account Services, etc.).
+A student returning from suspension will be placed on academic probation.
 While on probation, the student must earn a term GPA sufficient to raise their cumulative GPA to the minimum acceptable level for satisfactory academic progress as described above, in no more than two semesters.